swharden/Csharp-Data-Visualization/website/content/system.drawing/quickstart-console/index.md

 ---
-Title: "Draw with System.Drawing in a C# Console App"
+Title: "Draw Graphics with System.Drawing in a C# Console App"
 Description: "yep"
 ---